shanemcw/homebridge-amazondash-MAC/README.md

 ## `tcpdump`

-This plugin uses `tcpdump`'s ability to report on visible MAC addresses and converts the Dash button's exposure of its MAC address on button press as a Homekit button single-press.
+This plugin uses `tcpdump`'s ability to report on MAC addresses visible to the wifi device and converts the Dash button's exposure of its MAC address on button press as a Homekit button single-press.

 * [Ubuntu Man Page for tcpdump](http://manpages.ubuntu.com/manpages/trusty/man8/tcpdump.8.html)